DrOncala/hybrid_quarkonia/README.md

 # Hybrid Quarkonia

 This repository contains MATLAB codes to solve the **spectrum** and **wavefunctions** of quarkonium and hybrid states through numerical solutions of the Schrödinger equation.
-Our results in the reference are in the `output` folder.
+Our results in the reference are in the [output folder](./output/) .

 ---